Curio herreanus (Dinter) P.V.Heath

 Kleinia herreana, Kleinia herreiana, Senecio herreanus, Senecio herreianus

-Curio herreanus, formerly known as Senecio herreanus or Senecio herreianus, is a stunning succulent with trailing stems and subglobose leaves.
-It looks very similar to Curio rowleyanus but has larger and more elongate leaves.
-The stems are narrow and can grow over 12 inches (30 cm) long, trailing from a pot or creeping along the ground and rooting at the nodes.
+Curio herreanus, formerly known as Senecio herreanus or Senecio herreianus, is a stunning succulent with trailing stems and egg-shaped leaves.
+It looks very similar to Curio rowleyanus but has larger and more elongated leaves.
+The slender stems can grow over 12 inches (30 cm) long, trailing from a pot or creeping along the ground and rooting at the nodes.
 Leaves and green, lined with fine dark green or purple stripes and translucent "window."
 Exposure to bright sunlight will deepen the purple tones on the leaves and stems.
 Flowers are small, brush-like, white to nearly white, and appear from spring to fall on long peduncles.

 The specific epithet "herreanus" honors Adolar Gottlieb Julius (Hans) Herre (1895-1979), explorer, horticulturist, and curator of Stellenbosch University Botanical Garden.

 How to Grow and Care for Curio herreanus

 Light: Keep Curio plants in partial shade if outdoors, which is their preference in summer, and bright sunlight if indoors.
 They will grow in full shade but will become lank and leggy.

 Soil: These plants prefer well-draining soil.
 For growing Curio indoors, it is essential to use a container with at least one drainage hole at the bottom.

 Hardiness: Curio herreanus can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.

 Watering: Curio plants are drought tolerant, but the soil should never be left dry for too long.
 They need some water during the growing season but be careful not to leave the soil wet for prolonged periods.